 - A birth or death in the family

 - A significant change in your asset mix, or a significant upward or downward shift in the value of your estate

 - Changes in the laws governing estate planning mechanisms and/or taxes

 - Protect, but don't hide your estate planning documents.
 In other words, keep them in a safe place but, since they have to be found in order to be used, make sure that someone knows where they are kept.

 - Seek experienced counsel.
 You have worked really hard to accumulate the assets you own, so you shouldn't rely on some downloaded DIY form or an attorney who is not a specialist in estate planning to protect your legacy.

 - Spending time on estate planning now will provide tremendous benefit your loved ones later.
 One of the best things you can do for those you love is to create a well-thought-out estate plan.

-If you have questions about creating a Colorado estate plan or need help with reviewing the documents you already have in place, you should contact an experienced Colorado estate planning attorney to arrange a consultation.
+Estate planning approaches differ based on personal situations.
+If you have questions about creating an estate plan or need help with reviewing the documents you already have in place, you should contact an experienced estate planning attorney in your state to arrange a consultation.